 The Intention to Learn

-If Samantha's intent had been to learn, she would not have gotten angry.
+If Alexis had been open to learning, she would not have gotten angry.
 Instead, she would have wanted to understand Jason's objections.
 If Jason's intention had been to learn, he would not have given himself up.
-Instead he would have wanted to understand why this particular vacation was so important to Samantha.
-Both Samantha and Jason would have been caring about themselves and each other, rather than wanting to get love or avoid pain.
+Instead he would have wanted to understand why this particular vacation was so important to Alexis.
+Both Alexis and Jason would have been caring about themselves and each other, rather than wanting to get love or avoid pain.
 In their mutual exploration about why they each felt the way they did, they would have learned what they needed to learn about themselves and each other to reach a win-win resolution.
-Instead of Samantha ostensibly winning and Jason losing, they would have come up with something both of them could live with.
-With some exploration of his financial fears, Jason might have decided that the vacation Samantha wanted would be fine.
-With understanding of Jason's financial concerns, and of her own need to feel special, Samantha might have decided on a less expensive vacation.
+Instead of Alexis ostensibly winning and Jason losing, they would have come up with something both of them could live with.
+With some exploration of his financial fears, Jason might have decided that the vacation Alexis wanted would be fine.
+With understanding of Jason's financial concerns, and of her own need to feel special, Alexis might have decided on a less expensive vacation.
 In either case, both of them would have felt fine about the outcome.